-Best Fence Estimating Software in 2026
+Best Fence Estimating Software in 2026 for US and Canadian Contractors

 If you build fence quotes from a tape measure, a paper sketch, and a spreadsheet, you already know the cost — re-keying measurements, missed gates, inconsistent prices between estimators, and quotes that take an hour when they should take 60 seconds.
 The right fence estimating software collapses that loop.
 The wrong one is generic contractor software adapted from roofing or remodeling that makes you build the fence logic yourself.